 Nielsen, for its part, says it`s actually got slightly more than the percentage of blacks and Hispanics in the population for its samples.

 The Local People Meter brouhaha says quite a bit about the mixed messages we get on race in America.

 We are constantly lectured that "there is only one race, the human race," that America is a melting pot, and that you can`t generalize about racial groups (except for whites, about whom it`s OK to generalize that they`re very bad/very boring/ both).

 But what was the core of the complaint that blacks and Hispanics were being undercounted by a television ratings system if not racial generalizations?

 Because if a black or Hispanic person is as likely to watch any given show as any white person, and vice versa, it wouldn`t matter whether Nielsen was undercounting any group.

+However, this is clearly not how members of racial minorities see themselves.
 They see themselves as members of groups who do, in fact, have tastes in common, and whose interests are best represented when they present as a group.
 Similarly with their complaints about the Census and about voting districts.

 Diversity is not strength.
 It is weakness.
 But don`t expect the establishment media or anyone in Washington to explore this anytime soon.

 As for those who do, well, they aren`t counted.